-Chaotic systems exhibit high sensitivity to initial conditions.
-This means that a small difference in initial conditions may result in solutions that diverge significantly from each other.
-However, chaotic systems are not random.
-According to Lorenz, chaos is "when the present determines the future, but the approximate present does not approximately determine the future."
+Chaos systems exhibit high sensitivity to initial conditions.
+This means that a small difference in initial conditions may still result in solutions that are largely different over time.
+Chaotic systems are not random.
+According to Lorenz, chaos is "[w]hen the present determines the future, but the approximate present does not approximately determine the future."

-Figure 5.2: Multiple solutions to the Lorenz equation with random initial conditions
+Figure 1.2: Multiple solutions to the Lorenz equation with random initial conditions

 Problem 3.
-Use matplotlib.animation.FuncAnimation to produce a 3D animation of two solutions to the Lorenz equations with nearly identical initial conditions.
-To make the initial conditions, draw x_0, y_0, z_0 as before, and then make a second initial condition by adding a small perturbation to the first (Hint: try using np.random.randn(3)(1e-10) for the perturbation).
-Note that it may take several seconds before the separation between the two solutions will be noticeable.
+Use matplotlib.animation.FuncAnimation to produce a 3D animation of two solutions to the Lorenz equations with similar initial conditions.
+To make similar initial conditions, draw (x_1, y_1, z_1) randomly as before, and then produce (x_2, y_2, z_2) by adding a small perturbation: np.random.randn(3)(1e-10).
+It will take several seconds before the separation between the two solutions will be noticeable.

-The animation should display a point marker as well as the past trajectory curve for each solution.
-Save your animation as lorenz_animation.mp4.
+The animation should have a point marker and the past trajectory curve for each solution.
+Save your animation as lorenz_animation1.mp4.

-In a chaotic system, round-off error implicit in a numerical method can also cause divergent solutions.
-For example, using a Runge-Kutta method with two different values for the stepsize h on identical initial conditions will still result in approximations that differ in a chaotic fashion.
+In a chaotic system, round-off error implicit in a numerical method can also produce similarly diverging approximations for the same initial condition.
+For example, using a Runge-Kutta method with two different values of h on identical initial conditions will still result in approximations that differ in a chaotic fashion.

 Problem 4.
-The odeint function allows user to specify error tolerances (similar to setting a value of h in a Runge-Kutta method).
-Using a single initial condition, produce two approximations by using the odeint arguments (atol=1e-15, rtol=1e-13) for the first approximation and (atol=1e-12, rtol=1e-10) for the second.
+The odeint function allows users to specify error tolerances (similar to setting a value of h for a Runge-Kutta method).
+Using a single random initial condition, produce two approximations by using the odeint arguments (atol=1e-14, rtol=1e-12) for the first approximation and (atol=1e-15, rtol=1e-13) for the second.

-As in the previous problem, use FuncAnimation to animation both solutions.
+As in the previous problem, use FuncAnimation to animate both solutions.
 Save the animation as lorenz_animation2.mp4.